egberts/egberts.github.io-src/content/articles/fail2ban-regex-troubleshooting.md

 SIMPLIFICATION
 ==============
 Now for the `view` part of Bind9 where we handle the view name.
 View name is optional.
-We may not get a view name on some nameserver installation.
+A `view` name may not be used on some nameserver installation.

 ```ini